sergiisinienok/playground/behavioural-questions.md

 3. Pushing the limits as a lifestyle

 Based on what I know, Amazon is a company that continually raises the bar of innovation and breaks into new markets.
 I'd be very excited being a part of this culture of always looking forward towards the best service to its customers.
 I want to commit to this kind of culture.

+# Do you like to remain technical and why?

+I think being technical is awesome because I can deliver the value fast and at the same time having near to immediate feedback loop from your customers.

+Another great thing is I can use data driven approach to act in an ambiguous environment.
+If I  think I've invented something useful to people, I can validate my idea by presenting it to the real customers within days, sometimes even hours.

+Same is fare for fixes and optimizations of existing things.
+Technology gives me the fastest feedback loop ever.

+Craftsmanship is another important piece of my tech world.
+I like great tools and the fact you can invent new and better ones or shrpeen existing for your needs and by yourself.

+VS Code as my main text editor nowadays is one great example, Docker is another.
+By combining those two together, I can spin up my own uique environment in a matter of fminutes and thhen store its definition to git to make it awailable everuwhere.

+Another example is AWS SDK, written in JS and open-sourced.
+I can learn out of its code doing my regular daily troubleshooting.